Reviews You Can Rely On

 Build

 The Wire Peak Comp build we tested makes a few compromises for the sake of affordability.
-As mentioned above, the RockShox Recon Silver RL fork uses 32mm stanchions which would feel suspect on any other 150mm fork but feels especially dainty on the front of this 55-pound steed.
+As mentioned above, the RockShox Recon Silver RL fork uses 32mm stanchions, which would feel suspect on any other 150mm fork but feel especially dainty on the front of this 55-pound steed.
 The SRAM SX drivetrain gives the bike ample range but doesn't feel particularly refined, which is fine at this price point.
 The WTB rims are laced up to Bear Pawls hubs and stayed mostly round during testing.
-The rear wheel needed to be re-tensioned after a few rides, and the rear hub uses an HG-free hub body, so you cannot upgrade from the SX cassette on this bike without replacing the rear hub or wheel.
+The rear wheel needed to be re-tensioned after a few rides.
+The rear hub uses an HG-free hub body, so you cannot upgrade from the SX cassette on this bike without replacing the rear hub or wheel.
 The TRP Slate EVO brakes connect with 200mm rotors and have no issue stopping the big bike, even on long, rotor-cooking descents.
 The rest of the build we found to be pretty impressive at this price point and did not distract from the bike's ride quality.

 The Comp build is the least expensive of the three Wire Peak builds Ari offers.
 Advanced riders might want to consider stepping up to the Elite build with a 35mm fork or the Pro build with a 36mm fork.
 Those just getting into an electric mountain bike or those with tighter budgets should rejoice as this bike provides excellent performance for the dollar and is readily upgradeable.
 As this is one of the least expensive e-mtbs we've reviewed, we think that Ari did a good job bringing it to market at this price point with as few compromises as it has.
 Our first upgrade to this bike would be the fork, so if you're vacillating between this bike and the Elite build, consider this bike with a fork upgrade.
-A rear shock with more adjustable compression dampening would also be a nice addition but it would have less effect on the overall ride quality.
+A rear shock with more adjustable compression damping would also be a nice addition, but it would have less effect on the overall ride quality.

 ari wire peak 2.0 comp - 780mm handlebars give the rider some leverage over the long front end.